-Kolkata based love stories make me go weak in the knees.
-Be it the ones penned by Sarat Chandra Chattopadhyay (Devdas, Parineeta) or others like Raincoat and Meri Pyaari Bindu, a lot of them paint childhood love on celluloid with remarkable beauty.
-Now, there exists no bigger literary piece on this theme than Devdas, that’s been celebrated by almost all film making industries in India.
+Kolkata-based love stories make me go weak in the knees.
+Whether penned by Sarat Chandra Chattopadhyay (Devdas, Parineeta) or others, such as Raincoat and Meri Pyaari Bindu, many of them portray childhood love on celluloid with remarkable beauty.
+Now, there exists no bigger literary piece on this theme than Devdas, which has been celebrated by almost all filmmaking industries in India.

-Sanjay Leela Bhansali’s version of the story – that released in 2002 – remains special for umpteen reasons.
-The first film I ever purchased a VCD of, Devdas was seen until every frame was imprinted in my mind and every line by-hearted.
+Sanjay Leela Bhansali’s version of the story — which released in 2002 — remains special for umpteen reasons.
+The first film I ever purchased a VCD of, Devdas, was seen until every frame was imprinted in my mind and every line by heart.

 On its anniversary, here I list a set of observations I make as I revisit it today: